Freakwill/pyrimidine/paper/paper.md

 There are three fundamental classes in `pyrimidine` constructed by the metaclasses: `BaseChromosome`, `BaseIndividual`, `BasePopulation`, to create chromosomes, individuals and populations respectively.

 For convenience, `pyrimidine` provides some commonly used subclasses, so users do not have to redefine these settings.
-By inheriting these classes, users gain access to the methods such as, crossover and mutation. `pyrimidine` offers `BinaryChromosome` for the binary encoding as used in classical GA.
+By inheriting these classes, users gain access to the methods such as, crossover and mutation. `pyrimidine` offers `BinaryChromosome` for the binary encoding as used in the classical GA.

 Generally, the algorithm design starts as follows, where `MonoIndividual`, as an individual class, just enforces that the individuals can only have one chromosome.